scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 **Using latest patch version of Scala is always recommended**

-Even when a version combination isn't listed as supported, most features may still work.
+Even when a version combination isn't listed as supported, most features might still work.

 In general, Scala works on JDK 11+, including GraalVM, but may not take special advantage of features that were added after JDK 8.
 See [below](#jdk-11-compatibility-notes).